 Zepeda v.
 Federal Home Loan Mortgage Corp.

-The Fifth Circuit certified the following question of law to the Supreme Court of Texas: Is a lender entitled to equitable subrogation, where it failed to correct a curable constitutional defect in the loan documents under section 50 of the Texas Constitution?
-The court also held that a secondary lender is not entitled to contractual subrogation without a valid contract.
-In this case, without a signature, Freddie Mac has no ability to enforce the contract itself or its subrogation provision.
-Therefore, the court affirmed the district court's denial of Freddie Mac's contractual subrogation claim.
+The Fifth Circuit denied a petition for rehearing en banc and substituted the following opinion.The court certified a question to the Supreme Court of Texas: Is a lender entitled to equitable subrogation, where it failed to correct a curable constitutional defect in the loan documents under section 50 of the Texas Constitution?
+Because the Supreme Court of Texas answered in the affirmative, the court reversed the district court's judgment to the contrary and remanded for further proceedings.
 View "Zepeda v.
 Federal Home Loan Mortgage Corp." on Justia Law